The greatest pitcher in DePaul softball history came back home to Lincoln Park.

 She is also ready to make some new memories in her new position.

-"My best memory as an assistant coach was being a part of two Women's College World Series and coaching with my best friend from college, Liz Bouck," Chouinard said.
+"My best memory as an assistant coach was being a part of two Women's College World Series and coaching with my best friend from college, Liz Bouck," Platt said.

 "As a player, I'll always remember beating No. 1 UCLA 1-0 at a tournament in Fresno, my home town.
 They were the country's dominant program and had won more than 20 games in a row."